 The construction industry is full of huge risks that are faced by employees each day.
 The self-employed, contractors and subcontractors and your workforce all have to be closely managed.
-Supervisors and managers therefore have to be well aware of legislation and how to reduce risks and that’s why construction site safety training, such as the SMSTS is such a popular and necessary course.
+Supervisors and managers therefore have to be well aware of legislation and how to reduce risks and that’s why construction site safety training, such as the SSSTS and SMSTS are such popular and necessary courses.

 Managing and Reducing Risks

 One of the most successful ways of improving safety on site, reducing risks and cutting down on the number of accidents is through learning how to conduct a risk assessment and careful supervision.
 Managers must ensure that the risk assessments are performed and recorded.
 It’s essential that the individuals that are performing the job that has been assessed is made aware of the risks and the steps that must be taken to overcome them.
 Without careful management like this, and close supervision, employees can cut corners that may seem like a good idea at the time until one of them is seriously injured.